-If you are looking to increase the sustainability of your window-patched cartons, you may be interested in a new eco-friendly window patch material that we use at Dollard Packaging.
+If you are looking to increase the sustainability of your window-patched cartons, you may be interested in a sustainable, eco-friendly window patch material that we can use at Dollard Packaging.

 This film is made primarily from cellulose acetate flakes which are treated with additives and solvents and processed to create the film.
 Cellulose Acetate is a natural plastic, which is manufactured from purified natural cellulose.
 Natural cellulose is derived primarily from two sources, cotton linters (cotton wool) and wood pulp.
 In the manufacturing process of Cellulose Acetate, natural cellulose is reacted with acetic anhydride to produce Cellulose Acetate, which comes out in a flake form.
 The solvent used in the manufacturing of the film is recovered and reused.